What's all the Fuss About Scientific Integrity?

 Male Audience: Yes, here's another question.
 It reads as follows.
 "Is there a process through the policy for the public to bring a complaint a breach of scientific integrity within the agency, not just from agency staff?"

-Allen: Yes, the current version of the policy and the future version of the policy in Section 3.8 ‑‑ I have this thing memorized ‑‑ says that any person internal or external to an agency can bring an allegation of loss of integrity.
+Alan: Yes, the current version of the policy and the future version of the policy in Section 3.8 ‑‑ I have this thing memorized ‑‑ says that any person internal or external to an agency can bring an allegation of loss of integrity.
 Same thing as with Inspector General.
-Anybody can bring a challenge.
+Anybody can bring a chAlange.

 It includes things like conflict of interest statement.
 What interest does this person have in this particular issue?